-Finally, in accordance with Consob resolution no. 17297 of 28 April 2010, halfyearly reports on risk management activities concerning the provision of investment services were drawn up and submitted to the Supervisory Authority, following approval by the Internal Control Committee and the Board of Directors.
+Finally, in accordance with consob resolution no. 17297 of 28 April 2010, half yearly reports on risk management activities concerning the provision of investment services were drawn up and submitted to the Supervisory authority, following approval by the internal control committee and the board of directors.
+During the course of 2013, the in-depth methodological and application analyses required by new international regulations ("Basel III") continued, with a particular focus on the management of Liquidity, Counterparty and Market risk and the relative adjustments to reporting databases.